Call or Text Anytime 636-940-1111

 If You Are in St. Louis or Kansas City and Need a Traffic Lawyer Somewhere Else

-Many large city traffic lawyers will only take cases in the county they operate out of and the immediately surrounding counties.
-So, in St. Louis, you would be looking at Jefferson, Franklin, Warren, and Lincoln.
+Many large city traffic lawyers will only take cases in the county where they operate and the immediately surrounding counties.
+In St. Louis, you would be looking at the metro area plus Jefferson, Franklin, Warren, and Lincoln Counties.
 Searching for “traffic lawyer” or “traffic lawyer near me” will give you results for lawyers who work in those counties.

 If you are looking for help outside those areas, refine your search.
-The first step is to find the town of the court handling your ticket.
+The first step is to identify the town where the court handling your ticket is located.
 This should be somewhere near the top of your ticket.
 Next, search with the town name and either “traffic lawyer” or “speeding ticket lawyer.”

 Skip the ads.
 The ads will likely be for law firms near you, not where you need help.
 Scroll down to the map and check to make sure it is actually a map of the town you are looking for.
 Look at the names to the left of the map.
 Sometimes you will see a lawyer with traffic law in their name, particularly in larger towns like Springfield.
 More often, you will need to look for bold lettering that says “provides: traffic ticket litigation” or “their website mentions traffic ticket litigation.”
 Any of these lawyers should be able to help you.